steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 $docker run -it steadylearner/ubuntu_node bash
 ```

-Then, follow the same process you used before to make it and edit it if you want.
+Then, follow the same process you used before to edit it if you want.

 You can restart the containers with this if it stopped.